freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-035.md

 ---
-id: 6143d2842b497779bad947de
+id: 6148b0d764e4192e5712ed92
-title: Part 23
+title: Part 35
 challengeType: 0
-dashedName: part-23
+dashedName: part-35
 ---

 # --description--

-To start your CSS, normalize the CSS rules by targeting all elements with `*`, including the `::before` and `::after` psuedo-selectors.
-Set the `padding` property and `margin` property both to `0`.
+For additional control over the layout of your content, you can have a CSS Grid within a CSS Grid.

+Set the `display` property of your `.heading` selector to `grid`.

 # --hints--